EMU College of Education's early childhood education program paves the way for student's success

 ECE graduates most often seek careers as classroom teachers, childcare program directors, curriculum coordinators or other positions related to the care and education of children, birth through 8 years.
 Employers include corporate, private and public programs such as Head Start and the Michigan Great Start Readiness Program for at-risk 4-year-olds.

 "There is a huge demand for ECE graduates," says Paciorek, noting that both President Obama and Governor Rick Snyder spoke about the importance of programs for at-risk pre-school children in their annual addresses.
 "At the recent EMU Teacher Job Fair, over 75% of the districts stated they were looking for elementary/early childhood teachers," she adds.

 According to the U.S. Bureau of Labor Statistics, employment of kindergarten and elementary school teachers is projected to grow 12 percent from 2012 to 2022, due to increases in enrollment as well as declines in student–teacher ratios.
 The median annual wage for kindergarten teachers was $50,120 and $53,400 for elementary school teachers in May 2012.
 (1)

 "Eastern has so much to offer.
 It especially shines in teaching the fundamentals," says Hagan.
 "Lecture-based classes are combined with field work at an early point in students' careers.
 This is where classroom theories come to life.
 I highly recommend the ECE program to prospective students!"

-For more information, visit the Early Childhood Education Program's website or contact Karen Paciorek, ECE Undergraduate Program Coordinator, at [email protected] or Brigid Beaubien, ECE Graduate Program Coordinator, at [email protected].
+For more information, visit the Early Childhood Education Program's site or contact Karen Paciorek, ECE Undergraduate Program Coordinator, at [email protected] or Brigid Beaubien, ECE Graduate Program Coordinator, at [email protected].

-To make a difference in the lives of future ECE students, donate to the Early Childhood Education Program Fund, or contact Sam Jensen, COE Director of Development at [email protected].
+To make a difference in the lives of future ECE students, donate to the Early Childhood Education Program Fund, or contact Christa Reid, COE Director of Development at [email protected].